 - Photographers often use this style to capture intense moments of actions or emotions from their subjects.

 – High-key lighting can be done in any environment, preferably indoors or in a studio.
 But you can still do it outside you know!
-You can use nature to provide you light and diffuse it as well.
+You can use nature to provide you with light and diffuse it as well.

 - Going outside for a photoshoot around 1-2 hours after sunrise or 2-3 hours before sunset can help provide you with great exposure.